 Tap into your savings.
 Chances are you have already exhausted any money in a savings account, but you may also have retirement savings (401k, IRA, etc.).
 A new Illinois law called Secure Choice requires employers who don’t offer a retirement plan and who have at least 25 employees to enroll their employees in a plan administered by the State.
 It is never ideal to deplete your savings or tap into retirement accounts, but it is one way to boost your income in a major financial emergency.
 There are tax consequences, and you may have to adjust how you save for retirement going forward.
 You may want to consult with a licensed accountant or a certified financial planner.

 If you’re willing to part with an item (jewelry, gold, antiques) consider selling it rather than getting a pawnshop loan to avoid paying financing charges.

 If you have taken all possible steps to cut your expenses and boost your income and still need cash to pay for a necessity, you should consider a lower-cost, short-term loan.
-Here are some affordable loan options – of all which charge 36% APR or less.
+Here are some affordable loan options – all of which charge 36% APR or less.